TeamLucille/AstroDocs-Api/README.md

 OTHER LINKS
 -----------------
-To see information about the front-end for AstroDocs, please click here:
+To see information about the front-end for AstroDocs, please click here: https://github.com/TeamLucille/AstroDocs-Client

-future erd:
+FUTURE ERD:
 ![FUTUREERD](https://i.imgur.com/wGTA38v.jpg)

 This is the Link for our ERD:
 -----------------------------
+ERD:
 ![ERD](https://i.imgur.com/OCnxMPr.jpg)